-The Government Finance Officers Association of the United States and Canada (the "GFOA") has awarded a Certificate of Achievement for Excellence in Financial Reporting to the County for its Comprehensive Annual Financial Report for fiscal year 2011.
-This was the thirtieth year (twenty-fifth consecutive year) that the County has received this prestigious award.
+The Government Finance Officers Association of the United States and Canada (the "GFOA") has awarded a Certificate of Achievement for Excellence in Financial Reporting to the County for its Comprehensive Annual Financial Report for fiscal year 2010.
+This was the twenty-ninth year (twenty-fourth consecutive year) that the County has received this prestigious award.
 The Certificate of Achievement is the highest form of recognition for excellence in state and local government financial reporting.